Nandhini-Ramachandran/Weather-Search-Engine/README.md

 search engine.py

+cache.json file is added only for reference.
+Donot download it while executing the search engine.py file.

 You'll be prompted to enter the city name for which you want to retrieve weather data.
 The script will then retrieve the weather data from OpenWeatherMap and display the following weather parameters:

 Weather<br>